 Leweston recognises the importance of providing individualised support and guidance to Sixth Formers, enabling them to make considered and informed choices about their future.
-Extensive help is available from the tutor team, Head of Sixth Form and Head of Careers.
+Extensive help is available from the tutor team, Head of Sixth Form and Careers Adviser.

-Students produce a first draft of their application for the start of Year 13, when the Head of Careers works with the students to hone and perfect their personal statement.
-This ensures that applications are ready for the early deadline of the 15 October for Medicine and Oxbridge.
-However, it is beneficial to send all applications to UCAS early in the Autumn term, particularly for competitive courses such as Midwifery and Physiotherapy, as places are allocated on a first come, first served basis.
+Students produce a first draft of their UCAS application for the start of Year 13, when tutors, subject teachers and the Careers Adviser work with the students to hone and perfect their personal statement.
+This ensures that applications are ready for the early deadline for medical, dentistry, veterinary and Oxbridge applications.
+However, it is beneficial to send all applications to UCAS early in the Autumn term, particularly for competitive courses as places are allocated on a first come, first served basis.

 Where relevant, mock interviews are organised, often using the extensive network of Old Antonians (Leweston alumni).
 Oxbridge candidates are registered for additional external exams which take place at the beginning of November.
 Read about The Leweston Oxbridge Programme here.
 Once students have received their offers the Careers Adviser then helps students select a first choice and an insurance choice.
 Extensive help is given to art students collating their art portfolio for the creative courses.